-This is a fully 3D C# custom particle editor developed with Editor tools inside of Unity.
+This is a fully 3D C# custom independent particle editor developed with Editor tools inside of Unity.
 The particles show up, update and render all in Edit mode without having to start any game or hit play, unrelated to the built-in particle systems inside Unity.

 Since our games were mostly designed around Unity and our levels were set dressed in Unity it made sense to setup the particle editor there.